r-ramos2/aws-cybersecurity-homelab-for-real-time-monitoring/README.md

 ## Best Practices

-* Least-privilege IAM
+* Use least-privilege IAM.
-* Restrict SG ingress to your CIDR
+* Restrict SG ingress to your CIDR.
-* Rotate SSH keys regularly
+* Rotate SSH keys regularly.
-* Enable CloudTrail & CloudWatch alerts
+* Enable CloudTrail and CloudWatch alerts.

 ---